yam655/ina/README.rst

     ##      margin where as soon as you type a space in this margin, it
     ##      wraps your text.
 This is handled as a percentage of screen size.
     # wrap-margin: 15

+    ## truncate-enabled
+    ##      While strict append is useful, sometimes the ability to remove
+    ##      the previous word is also useful.
+When truncation is enabled,
+    ##      backspace will remove the previous word.
+    # truncate-enabled: false

 Original Example Text